svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

 Your `rippled` server should automatically acquire the missing ledger versions when it has spare resources (CPU/RAM/disk IO) to do so, unless the ledgers are older than its [configured amount of history to store](ledger-history.html).
 Depending on the size of the gap and the resource usage of your server, acquiring missing ledgers should take a few minutes.
 You can request your server to acquire historical ledger versions using the [ledger_request method][], but even so you may not be able to look up transaction outcomes from ledger versions that are outside of your server's configured history range.

-Alternatively, you can look up the status of the transaction using a different `rippled` server that already has the needed ledger history, such as Ripple's full-history servers at `s2.ripple.com`.
+Alternatively, you can look up the status of the transaction using a different `rippled` server that already has the needed ledger history, such as Ripple's full-history servers at `s-us.sgy.plus`.
 Only use a server you trust for this purpose.
 A malicious server could be programmed to provide false information about the status and outcome of a transaction.

 ## Technical Application